Samsung/Universum/README.md

 ## Quick architecture overview

-The main idea of project 'Universum' architecture is ability to use it not only as finished product, but also as a library of separate and consistent modules.

 1. Project only entry point (except ['analyzers'](https://universum.readthedocs.io/en/latest/code_report.html)) is `universum.py`.
-Based on chosen execution mode (default, submitting, polling, etc.) if calls one of 'main' modules, passing them all parameters
+Based on chosen execution mode (default, submitting, polling, etc.) it calls one of 'main' modules, passing them all parameters
+2. Universum is a set of separate modules, each implementing its own piece of functionality.
+   They are connected using special `gravity` module.
-2. Each module is inherited from `Module` class, defined in `gravity`.
-Because of this
+3. All classes, inherited from `Module` (defined in `gravity`), automatically can:
-   * all module dependencies are handled via `Dependency` mechanism
+   * use `Dependency` mechanism to rely on other modules
-   * all module parameters, described in `define_arguments()` are automatically parsed and passed to module via `self.settings`
+   * describe any module parameters in `define_arguments()` and receive them parsed via `self.settings`
-3. `configuration_support` is, in fact, an 'external' module, used not by Universum, but by [user configuration file](https://universum.readthedocs.io/en/latest/configuring.html) for generating project configuration
+4. `configuration_support` is, in fact, an 'external' module, used not only by Universum, but by [user configuration file](https://universum.readthedocs.io/en/latest/configuring.html) for generating project configuration
-4. 'Base' classes are virtual, not implementing any actual functionality, but describing the structure of inherited classes and ensuring they have all required functions that will be called by modules using them
+5. 'Base' classes are virtual, not implementing any actual functionality, but describing the structure of inherited classes and ensuring they have all required functions that will be called by modules using them